ahmedmq/spring-cloud-app-broker-demo/README.md

 ### Configure App Deployment

 With `spring-cloud-app-broker`, you can declare the details of services, including applications to deploy, application deployment details and their dependent backing services in the App Broker configuration (using properties under `spring.cloud.appbroker.services`).
 For instance, you can specify the number of service instances to be deployed, the memory and disk resource requirements , etc for specific service instance deployments.
-App broker will manage the deployment and provision of dependent ***REMOVED*** and services and bind those services and ***REMOVED*** where appropriate.
+App broker will manage the deployment and provision of dependent apps and services and bind those services and apps where appropriate.
 Conversely when a request is received to delete a service instance, App Broker will unbind and delete dependent services and applications that were previously provisioned

 `spring-cloud-app-broker` provides the [AppDeploymentCreateServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentCreateServiceInstanceWorkflow.java) / [AppDeploymentUpdateServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentUpdateServiceInstanceWorkflow.java) /[AppDeploymentDeleteServiceInstanceWorkflow](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/workflow/instance/AppDeploymentDeleteServiceInstanceWorkflow.java) for managing the deployment of configured backing applications and services.